parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 Challenge 3 is a Win32 binary called ``such_evil``. ``PE-Studio`` does not tell us much.

-Running it will result in the following error message ``BrokenByte``:
+Running it will result in this message:

 ![BrokenByte](/images/2014/flare/3-1.jpg "BrokenByte")

 I cheated in this challenge.
-I just dropped the executable in ``Immunity Debugger``.
-Ran it and looked in memory when the message box popped up and the email was there:
+I just dropped the executable in ``Immunity Debugger``, ran it and looked in memory when the message box popped up and the email was there:

 ![Flag in memory](/images/2014/flare/3-2.jpg "Flag in memory")